AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/global_physics_properties.md

 **density = 1000**

 The density of the object in SI-units (kg / m^3).
-(All properties in the Stingray engine are specified in SI-units.)
+(All properties in the interactive engine are specified in SI-units.)
 Water has a density of 1000.
 Floating objects have a density < 1000 and sinking objects > 1000.

 **dynamic_friction = 0.1**